AmpersandTarski/documentation/tutorial/what-is-an-information-system.md

 * Who are the three students and what are the courses they they take?
 * Is there a module `HRM`?
   * Add, in the tab Course, the module HRM to the Management course.
 The system sees that the subject is unknown, and provides a green plus-sign to add it.
-  * Don't forget to press "Save" after each change you have made.
+  * Each change will be saved automatically.
   * Note that this change is also visible in the tab Modules.
 * Now enroll student `John` for the module `Business Rules`.
+You can do this either in the tab Students or the tab Modules.
+We will later see why this is the case.
 * Now enroll student `Peter` for the module `Business Rules`.
   * This will trigger a message because this student does not take the course Business IT.
   * Click on the message to see details.